codingfunz/invoicing/README.md

 # invoicing
-A free script to handle invoicing and payment via PayPal
+A free stand-alone script to handle invoicing and payment via PayPal smart checkout.

+## It is most basic
+* The UI is not aesthectically dramatic, but can be formatted as desired
+* The form fields has no labels, just placeholder attribute
+* Data is saved as .json files
+* Uses a simple login for administration.
+Can be developed for greater security if needed
+* Form fields are **not sanitized**.
+Add security processes as needed

 ### Front Invoice View
 ![invoice](https://github.com/user-attachments/assets/51245806-a081-4c7e-b54f-8dba72a94242)